mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

   })
 {% endhighlight %}

-lapply function will return the output as list so to deal with it , convert cv_KNN into data frame
+lapply function will return the output as a list so to deal with it , convert cv_KNN into data frame

 {% highlight Ruby %}
 cv_KNN <- data.frame(cv_KNN)